Caripson/ProML/docs/assertions_validation.md

 **How it Works:**

-After the model generates an output, but before it is returned, the PromptLang runtime validates it against these constraints:
+After the model generates an output, but before it is returned, the ProML runtime validates it against these constraints:
 1. It checks if the `biography` string is longer than 500 characters.
 2. It verifies that all the strings from the input `achievements` array are present in the generated `biography`.
 3. It ensures that the biography doesn't contain lazy, clichéd phrases.